About ICD-10 Coding

 The use of ICD-10-CM and ICD-10-PCS applies to all "Covered Entities," that is health plans, health care clearinghouses and health care providers that transmit electronic health information in connection with the Health Insurance Portability and Accountability Act (HIPAA) transaction standards.
-The compliance date for ICD-10 is October 1, 2014 (federal fiscal year 2014).

 Another final rule was issued on January 15, 2009 calling for the adoption of an updated version to the current HIPAA electronic transaction standards (Version 5010).
 The newer versions replace the existing HIPAA transaction standards on January 1, 2012.

 The transition to ICD-10-CM/PCS will allow for precise diagnosis and procedure codes, resulting in the improved capture of health care information and more accurate reimbursement.
 Benefits of ICD-10-CM/PCS include: